Khalidsid/Bigdata_assignment_1/README.md

 4. Reactions.csv contains data about the reactions to posts by their friends

-Tasks
-Combine the tables in a way that lets you answer the following questions:
+We have to combine the tables in a way that lets us answer the following questions:
 1. What is the most common age in the social network?
 How many people share it?
 [Data Filtering]
 2. List the five people with least posts and reactions combined. (least active people) [Data Aggregation and Filtering]
 3. Create a plot of the friendship graph (up to degree 2) for all users: named „Jean-Luc Picard“ - named „Jean-Luc Roth“ [Data Visualisation social media]